-The majority of competition for the Gold Coast 2018 Commonwealth Games™ will be held on the Gold Coast in a mix of new or upgraded, existing and temporary venues.
+The majority of competition for the Gold Coast 2018 Commonwealth Games™ was held on the Gold Coast in a mix of new or upgraded, existing and temporary venues.

 Commonwealth Games Village